Skip to main content

 Store luggage in London museums and attractions

-Some of London’s museums and major attractions have bag storage and/or cloakrooms where you can leave your bags if you just need a couple of hours without them.
+Some of London’s museums and major attractions have bag storage and/or cloakrooms where you can leave your bags since many of them don’t allow bags inside.
 It’s not a perfect solution but could be helpful if you plan to visit already or if you are just too tired from lugging them around all day…

 • Tate Modern – requires a £4 donation for the cloakroom, while lockers have a refundable £1 deposit